- Level 2

 You will be shown how to safely change and empty stoma bags, making sure you keep everything clean and free from infection.
 Our trainers will let you know the common problems that can happen with stomas, such as leaks, irritation, or infections, and how to solve them.
 You will also learn about what people with stomas can eat to stay healthy.

 This Stoma Care/ Ostomy Care course focuses on treating patients with respect and care, making sure they feel safe and supported.
-Having Stomas can be difficult.
+Having stomas can be difficult.

 Participants will understand how living with a stoma can affect people emotionally, and how to help them take care of themselves.
 You will also learn how to report and document, so everyone involved in the patient’s care knows what has been done.
+Suitable for all care staff levels including nurses.

-✅Relevant: Stoma Care Teaching Resource Course Pack
+✅ Relevant: Stoma Care Teaching Resource Course Pack

 Course Information: